DMME-NL/RP2040-DSP-Public/README.md

   - `load_*_parms_from_memory()`
   - `update_*_params_from_pots()`
   - `process_audio_*_sample()`
 - **Pot and memory sync:** Parameters load from stored memory and dynamically update when pots change.
-(WIP - store to Flash after power down)
+Holding down the TAP button for 5 seconds stores all the effects and settings to flash, so they can be receovered after power-down.
 - **Optimized math:** Using fixed point math and lightweight approximations, reducing CPU usage without harming audio quality.
 - **Dual-core structure:**
   - **Core 0:** Dedicated to real-time audio sample processing.